kylescotshank/IntroToFASTQCandTrimmomatic/README.md

   * Trim reads using Trimmomatic
   * Examine data quality after trimming using FastQC

+The scripts that you create with the following steps will *actually* allow you to do quite a bit more than this, but we will only focus on the actions above.

 ####Step 1:

 Login to terminal with assigned user name and password.